 Why is member retention important in the fitness industry?

-As a fitness business owner, it’s important to focus on member retention.
+As a gym operator, it’s important to focus on member retention.
 When members stay with you for longer, they’ll see consistent results.
 And you’ll see consistent income!

 Signing up a new member can be anywhere from 5 to 25 times more expensive than retaining an existing one.
 And if you can increase retention rates by 5%, profits could increase by 25-95%.